-You may use either the XLR or 1⁄4" TRS connectors for Inputs or Outputs.
 Hook-up is intuitive.
-Just follow the silk-screened instructions on the rear of the unit.
+Just follow the silkscreened instructions on the rear of the unit.
 Polarity convention is per IEC/ANSI/AES standards of pin 2 positive, pin 3 negative and pin 1 shield.
-The ME15S does not invert the signal.
+The ME30S does not invert the signal.
+You may use either the XLR or 1⁄4" TRS connector for Input or Output.
 Only connect one INPUT type per channel.
-The XLR and 1⁄4" TRS

-Inputs do not sum, don't use both, pick one or the other.
-You may, however, use both types of OUTPUTS simultanesously if desired
+The XLR and 1⁄4" TRS Inputs do not sum.
+You may, however, use both types of OUTPUTS simultanesously if desired.

-Anyone familiar with other graphic equalizers finds the ME15S just as familiar.
+Anyone familiar with other graphic equalizers finds the ME30S just as familiar.
 Setting curves is as easy as it is on all Rane graphics thanks to our innovative constant-Q circuitry.
 If you feel you want more information on setting up your curves, please read on.